hanhanwu/Hanhan-Spark-Python/README.md

    * Each review has 1 histogram, and for this histogram, it is list with 2000 elements.
 The elements all started from 0, each element represent the count for each cluster.
 For example, if a word belongs to cluster 0, the first element in the list will add 1.
    * Normalize the histogram: calcuate the sum of 2000 element counts, and then each element count is divided by the sum.
    * Finally return the histogram for each review as a SparseVector.
+   *

+4. GradientBoostedTrees.py, RandomForests.py
+ * Instead of using linear regression model, the code is trying to use Greadient Boosted Trees and Random Forests to do the prediction.
+The average RMSE is much lower than the experiments in previous code.
+But in practical, need to add cross validation in the code here.

+5. Different approached to improve the sentiment analysis model:
+ * Different features: We could try different encoding techniques instead of bag-of-words.
+For example, VLAD 2 or Fisher encoding 3 or a concatenation of TF-IDF with word2vec features.
+ * Different models: We could use different regression models sich as a random forest regression model.
+ * Exploring model parameters: We saw that the size of word2vec features can affect its accuracy at the cost of a longer training time.